 Sandra Villagra comes from Jinotega, in the north of Nicaragua.
 She qualified as a doctor at the UPONIC university in Managua and has a particular interest in biological medicine.
 Sandra worked for some years as a tutor of internal medicine at UPONIC and at the Martin Luther University, before being approached by SIFT in 2003 to head up their new medical work on the island of Ometepe.

 Sandra is married to Pablo Sandino and they live to the south of Managua.
-She commutes every other week to the island of Ometepe to work in SIFT’s clinics on the island, and has trained up seven local nurses to work alongside her.
+She commutes every other week to the island of Ometepe to provide primary healthcare to the poor of the island, and has trained up local nurses to work alongside her.

 Margaret Storey has had a heart for mission work for many years and since 2000 has volunteered in a number of underdeveloped countries – Kosovo, Nicaragua, China, Hong Kong, Sri Lanka and Kenya – although Nicaragua was the one which affected her the most.

 She met the SIFT team on her fourth trip to Bluefields in October 2008 (after she had retired) and was impressed with their work.
 Knowing her availability in a voluntary capacity, SIFT invited her to represent them in Bluefields, providing support for their sponsored children.
-So Margaret joined the SIFT team in October 2009 and lives in Bluefields for eight months of the year.
+So Margaret joined the SIFT team in October 2009 and lives in Bluefields for six months of the year.